 One of Gauss's earliest discoveries is the "method of least squares."
-This method, though first published by Legendre, was applied by Gauss as early as the year 1795.
-It is somewhat remarkable that Gauss has devoted so few memoirs to this visit to be my state of Gauss's successor at Göttingen.
+This method, though first published by Legendre, was applied by Gauss as early as the year 1795."
+It is some-what remarkable that Gauss has devoted so few memoirs to this visit to be in the words of Gauss's successor at Göttingen.
 A great living 2 To use the words of Gauss's successor at Göttingen.
 A great living English mathematician says: "The mathematician lives long and lives young; the wings of his soul do not early drop off, nor do its pores become clogged with the earthy particles blown from the dusty highways of vulgar life."
-(Dr. Sylvester's address at the Exeter Meeting of the British Association, 1869.)
+(Dr. Sylvester's address at the Exeter Meeting of the British Associa-tion, 1869.)
 He cites Leibnitz 70, Euler 76, Lagrange 77, Laplace 78, Gauss 78, Plato 82, Newton 85, Archimedes 75 (then killed by a Roman soldier).